nathansh/Content-Folding-Demo/README.md

 # Content folding with harvey.js and jQuery Demo

-Harvey is (available on GitHub)[https://github.com/harvesthq/harvey].
+Harvey is available on GitHub at https://github.com/harvesthq/harvey.

 ## Harvey's syntax